-At the end of this itinerary, I’ll leave an easy breakdown of tours available on the island, places to eat or drink, and shopping attraction that you can choose from at your own free-will.
+At the end of this itinerary, I’ll leave an easy breakdown of tours available on the island, places to eat or drink, and shopping attractions that you can choose from at your own free-will.

 It’s all the information you will ever need in one place.

 With my local knowledge, you’ll experience only the very best of Cozumel.

 Expect to be intoxicated by unspoiled landscapes, meet new interesting people, and delve out of your comfort zone by trying new things.

 *Take cash with you to Cozumel as credit cards are rarely accepted.

 Prepare for Caribbean BLISS!